Riverside Stadium: Association football

 Like its predecessor Ayresome Park, the Riverside Stadium has played host to international football.
-During the construction of the new Wembley Stadium, the England national football team toured the country, playing at varying grounds.
+During the construction of the new Wembley Stadium, the England team toured the country, playing at varying grounds.
 The Riverside was chosen to host the Euro 2004 qualifying match against Slovakia on 11 June 2003.
 England won the match 2–1 with a brace from Michael Owen after Vladimír Janočko had put Slovakia ahead.
 The match is also notable for pitting Middlesbrough's England defender Gareth Southgate against their own Slovakian striker at the time, Szilárd Németh.
 In April 2021, it was announced that the Riverside Stadium would host two England friendly matches, against Austria and Romania, in preparation for the Euro 2020 Championship.

-In February 2022, the Riverside Stadium hosted 2 games of the Arnold Clark Cup, an invitational women's association football tournament featuring England, Canada, Germany and Spain.
+In February 2022, the Riverside Stadium hosted two games of the Arnold Clark Cup, an invitational women's association football tournament featuring England, Canada, Germany and Spain.

 Rugby League

-The Riverside Stadium was one of the venues for the 2021 Men's Rugby League World Cup, hosting the penultimate group D match between Tonga and the Cook Islands.
-Tonga won by 92 points to 10 and thus qualified for the quarter-finals as group winners whilst the Cook Islands were eliminated from the competition.
+The Riverside Stadium was one of the venues for the 2021 Men's Rugby League World Cup, hosting the penultimate Group D match between Tonga and the Cook Islands.
+Tonga won 92–10 and thus qualified for the quarter-finals as group winners, whilst the Cook Islands were eliminated from the competition.

 Concerts

-On 1 June 2019, Take That performed at the Riverside Stadium in front of 32,000 fans, as part of their 2019 30th Anniversary tour.
+On 1 June 2019, Take That performed at the Riverside Stadium in front of 32,000 fans, as part of their 30th Anniversary Tour.
 They were supported by Rick Astley, the first time a concert had been held at the stadium.

-On 1 June 2022, The Killers, supported by the Manic Street Preachers, played at the stadium in front of 33,000 fans as part of the UK leg of their Imploding the Mirage tour.
+On 1 June 2022, The Killers, supported by the Manic Street Preachers, played at the stadium in front of 33,000 fans as part of the UK leg of their Imploding the Mirage Tour.

-In late September 2022, it was announced that the Arctic Monkeys, supported by The Hives and The Mysterines, are scheduled to play at the stadium on 5 June 2023.
+On 5 June 2023, the Arctic Monkeys, supported by The Hives and The Mysterines, played at the stadium in front of 32,000 fans.